tikui/tikui-core/README.md

 ### Classic way

-You can use it by cloning or downloading [Tikui](https://www.github.com/tikui/tikui).
+You can use it by using [Tikui CLI](https://www.github.com/tikui/tikui-cli).

 ### As a dependency